axieinfinity/ronin-documentation/docs/node-operators/validator-setup-t.md

 ---
-description: Run a validator node
+description: Set up and run a validator node
 ---
 # Run a validator node (testnet)